LoktarogarE/k-mode-product/README.md

 # k-mode-product
-  provide some feasible way to solve k-mode product.
+  provide some feasible ways to solve k-mode product.